Blog Home » Teacher Skills » Teaching Methods » Low Tech Teaching in a High-Tech World? – Methodology

 Teacher Training Resource: Turning the Benefits of Creativity into Reality Worksheet

-When Bible teachers are trained to teach as just described, they are well on their way to being able to reach students using low tech methodology in a high tech world.
+When trained to teach as just described, Bible teachers are well on their way to reaching students with low tech methods in a high-tech world.

 Share: